Adoption and Foster application

 Westies tend to mature late.
 It usually takes a Westie two to three years to get beyond the puppy stage and to develop into a lap dog.
 Even then, there are some Westies that prefer to be in constant motion.

 Our dogs are fully "vetted" before they are placed.
 They are up-to-date on their vaccinations, they are spayed or neutered, they are tested for heart worms.
 Older dogs are tested for liver and kidney functions, and any necessary dental work has been performed.
-All dogs are micro-chipped.
+All dogs are micro-chipped and registered to our organization.

 Our policy is to try and place on a first-come, first-serve, basis to qualified homes, but our primary emphasis is the needs of the dog.
 We try to assess a dog's personality and then try to find a home that looks like a good fit.
 Once we get in a dog that looks like it would fit well into an applicant's home, we contact the applicant and begin a discussion about the dog.
 We only work with one applicant at a time on a dog.
 Only when the first likely applicant does not work out, do we move to the next applicant.